1.1 Concepts

 end.

-A plugin is an Erlang application containing a module that implements anvl_plugin behavior.
+A plugin is an Erlang/OTP application containing a module that implements the anvl_plugin behavior.

 ANVL comes with a number of built-in plugins, sufficient for bootstrapping other plugins:

-ANVL core application provides the functionality that allows projects to load the plugins on demand, deals with configuration, CLI interface, documentation, etc. It also contains a number of utility functions to aid plugin development.
+anvl_core application provides functionality that allows projects to load the plugins on demand, deals with configuration, CLI interface, documentation, etc. It also contains a number of utility functions to aid plugin development.

 Plugin configuration is split into two parts:

-Tool configuration that is controlled by the user running anvl command, and can be changed using CLI arguments and environment variables.
-Tool configuration is global.
+1. Tool configuration, that is controlled by the user running anvl command, and can be set via CLI arguments and environment variables.
+Tool configuration is site-specific and global.

-Project configuration that is statically set by the project.
+2. Project Configuration, that is set by ANVL projects via anvl_project:conf/0 callback.
 ANVL keeps such configurations separate for each project.
+The root project can override configuration of its dependencies.

 1.1.6 Example: building C code